One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Implementation

+A language-parametric transformation makes limited assumptions about its target language.
+This is done by parameterizing the transformation over operations on the nodes and terms of the language, given in the form of Haskell typeclasses.

+The constraints for the elementary hoisting transformation, \code{CanHoist} in Figure \ref{fig:hoist-constraints}, depicts the full spectrum of such operations.
+The elementary hoisting transformation can run on any language that satisfies these constraints, and gives a compile error on any that do not.
+First, there are constraints that the language contain generic nodes.
+This is given as the $\prec$ constraint from \packagename{compdata}, which provides an injective function from the generic node to terms of the language, \code{inject}, and its partial inverse, \code{project}.
+As a second class, the \code{InjF} constraints are sort injections as discussed in Section \ref{sec:sort-injections}.
+Finally, \code{VarDeclBinderToLhs} and \code{VarInitToRhs} provide the language-specific operations of elementary hoisting, discussed in Section \ref{sec:building-hoisting}.
+Overall, these constraints allow a transformation to make a limited set of assumptions about its target languages, allowing it to handle the intricate details of many languages while maintaining a high level of generality.

+There are also a couple more technical constraints.
+The interface \code{HTraversable} from \code{compdata} interface offers generic tree-traversal operations. \code{MaybeF} and \code{ListF} provide tree nodes representing optional nodes and lists of nodes, so a node representing a list of block items may have sort \code{[BlockItemL]}.
+There are then operations \code{extractF} and \code{insertF} to convert between values of type \code{Term f [l]} (term of sort ``list of \code{l}'') and values of type \code{[Term f l]} (list of terms of sort \code{l}).

-Knowing that a language contains certain nodes and having access to generic tree-traversal operations is enough to begin writing multi-language program transformations.
-However, to make writing transformations more convenient, we offer the \code{compstrat} library providing higher-order traversal operators called \emph{strategy combinators} \cite{lammel2002typed}.
-Strategy combinators allow the user to take a set of simple single-node rewrites, and, in a single line of code, lift them into complicated traversal patterns involving contextual and conditional rewriting.
-We do not discuss the design of \code{compstrat} in detail here, other than noting that it provides similar functionality to other strategy combinator libraries such as Scrap Your Boilerplate \cite{Zhang2015ScrapYB}, Strafunski \cite{lammel2003strafunski}, and KURE \cite{gill2009haskell}.
+We have built a library of \emph{strategy combinators} \cite{lammel2002typed} called \packagename{compstrat}.
+With strategy combinators, the user can turn a set of single-node rewrites into a complicated traversal pattern in a single line of code. \packagename{compstrat} provides similar functionality to other strategy combinator libraries such as Scrap Your Boilerplate \cite{lammel2003scrap}, Strafunski \cite{lammel2003strafunski}, and KURE \cite{gill2009haskell}.

 We have also built miscellaneous other infrastructure to support our transformations.
-The most interesting of these is the control-flow based inserter, which can e.g.: allow the user to declare that a statement must be inserted before evaluating the condition of a loop, causing it to be inserted before the loop, before the end of the loop, and before every \code{continue} statement.
+The most interesting of these is the control-flow based inserter.
+Inserting a statement before a loop condition causes it to be placed before the loop, before the end of the loop, and before every \code{continue} statement.